 - Average customer satisfaction ratings

-- The home buyer discount reduces the cost of coverage for recent homebuyers or those who purchase a newly constructed home.
+- Homebuyer: Allstate reduces the cost of coverage for recent homebuyers or those who purchase a newly constructed home.

-- Welcome and loyalty discounts give customers 10% off their premiums for switching their coverage to Allstate.
-New customers can also save another 10 percent off for signing up at least seven days before their old policy ends.
+- Welcome and loyalty: Customers get 10 percent off their premiums for switching to Allstate.
+New customers can also save another 10 percent by signing up at least seven days before their old policy ends.

-- Homeowners who are over 55 and retired qualify for a discount on their home insurance.
+- Senior: Retired homeowners over 55 qualify for up to a 10 percent discount on home insurance.

 Allstate offers basic dwelling coverage, liability protection, personal property coverage and guest medical coverage in all of its homeowners insurance policies.
 In addition, the company provides many unique optional coverage options:

-- Personal umbrella policies for protection against large liability claims when you reach the liability limit on your policy.
+- Personal umbrella policies for protection against large liability claims when the liability limit has been reached.

 - Manufactured mobile home coverage for coverage on mobile homes and manufactured dwellings.